 How does this happen?

-Although most of the visible wear and tear occurs on the upper fabric and the outsole, more than often, it’s the unseen, the internal support and cushioning that loses its cushy feel before the external features give away.
+Although most of the visible wear and tear occurs on the upper fabric and the outsole, it’s the unseen impact on internal support and cushioning that makes the most difference.

-Everything boils down to the midsole.
-This is the thick layer usually made of a foam material: Ethylene Vinyl Acetate (EVA), Polyurethane (PU) or a mix of both materials, and it’s what supports your feet throughout the gait cycle.
+The insole is the thick layer that supports your feet throughout the gait cycle.
+It’s usually made of a foam material: it could be Ethylene Vinyl Acetate (EVA), Polyurethane (PU) or a mix of both materials.

-When viewed under a microscope, the midsole can be seen as made of hundreds of tiny air pockets that looks like a sponge.
-Every time your foot strikes the ground, these tiny air pockets compress just like a sponge react, absorbing the blow and returning the energy to you as you begin your next stride.
+When viewed under a microscope, you can see that the midsole is made of hundreds of tiny air pockets that looks like a sponge.
+Every time your foot strikes the ground, these tiny air pockets compress like a sponge, reacting and absorbing the impact and returning energy to you as you begin your next stride.

 Over the course of hundreds of miles, the midsole breaks down.
-When that happens, it’ll no longer provide the compressing, rebounding, and impact absorbing qualities as well as it was new.
+When that happens, it no longer provides the compression, rebound, and impact-absorbing qualities that it did when it was new.

-The more miles you log in a pair that may not have the structure and components they were designed with, the greater your injury risk.
-And you don’t want that.
+The more miles you log, the more your shoes lose the structure and components they were designed with, and the greater your risk of injury.

 The Exact Range

 According to conventional wisdom, you should swap out your running shoes every 400 to 500 miles.
-This means if you average 25 miles per week, you’ll need to get a new pair roughly every four to six months.
+This means if you average 25 miles per week, you need a new pair every four to six months.

-Go beyond this mileage and you risk discomfort and possibly a long lasting debilitating injury.
-And you don’t want that.
+If you push beyond this mileage, you risk discomfort and possibly a long-lasting, debilitating injury.
+You don’t want that.

 It’s Not Perfect

-Although the 400-500 mile rule works very well, it shouldn’t be your sole deciding factor.
-This rule is too simplistic, and doesn’t apply to everyone and every shoe brand out there.
+Although the 400-to-500-mile rule works well, it shouldn’t be the sole basis for deciding when to buy new shoes.
+That would be too simplistic, and doesn’t apply to everyone or every shoe brand out there.

-For instance, heavy runners who tackle lots of trainers and hard terrains should get new shoes at the lower end of the recommendation.
-On the other hand, smaller runners who usually stick to softer surfaces should consider getting a new pair closer to 500 miles or more.
+The mileage variance depends on many factors, including your running surface, running style, and body weight.
+Heavy runners who tackle lots of training sessions and hard terrains should get new shoes at the lower end of the recommendation hand, while less hefty runners who stick to softer surfaces should get a new pair closer to 500 miles or more.

-To make sure you’re making the right decision, here are three simple measures to ensure your running shoes don’t run you into the ground
+Here are three simple measures to ensure your running shoes don’t run you into the ground.

 1. Check The Tread

-Examining the appearance of your trainers itself may reveal a few tell-tale signs that it’s time to ditch them.
-One of these signs is worn out treads, especially on the outsole.
+Examining the appearance of your trainers can reveal the telltale signs that it’s time to ditch them.
+One of these signs is worn-out treads, especially on the outsole.